randall-coding/ethereum-api-2.0/README.md

 * Sqlite DB used in development, Postgres in production
 * Code is fully functional on my computer / browser (Firefox)
 * Now deployed on Heroku (https://www.randallcoding.com/api/ethereum).

-## Features
-* Search the Ethereum blockchain using Etherscan API

-* Search any Etherscan compliant transaction hashs (see https://etherscan.io/txs for a list of transactions)

-* Searches Mainnet (main network) and Ropsten (test network)

-* Deployed on Heroku

 ## Getting started
 ### Search example